-Then put the flour in the bowl of a mixer, together with 4 tablespoons of gluten if using (see below), turn the mixer on to a moderately slow speed with the dough paddle attached.
-Add the yeast mixture and then a splash of olive oil (about 4 tablespoons).
-When those have been incorporated, start adding tepid water until a dough is formed–about 300ml (1-1/4 cups) or so, but exactly quantities are not really possible because there are so many variables, including the weather!
+Then put the flour in the bowl of a standing mixer, turn the mixer on to a moderately slow speed with the dough paddle attached.
+Add the yeast mixture and then a splash of olive oil.
+When those have been incorporated, start adding tepid water until a dough is formed; the exact quantity is not really possible to say, because there are so many variables, including the weather!
 The dough you want will be quite elastic but quite soft, even somewhat ‘wet’—much more so than, say, pasta dough—but it needs to be firm enough so you can work with it manageably.

-[In the alternative, if you don't have a mixer or just prefer to do it by hand, pile the flour (and gluten if using) on a surface, making a well in the middle of it (which is called a fontana or "fountain" in Italian).
+[In the alternative, if you don't have a mixer or just prefer to do it by hand, pile the flour on a surface, making a well in the middle of it (which is called a fontana or "fountain" in Italian).
 Add the yeast and oil into the middle and begin to incorporate flour by cupping your hands and drawing some of the flour from the sides into the 'fountain' and mixing.
 Add more water, a bit at a time, and incorporate more flour, until you have formed a dough, then knead by hand for a good 10-15 minutes.]

 To assemble and bake the pizza: Oil a baking dish generously with olive oil.
 Place the dough in the dish and spread it out with your fingers so it covers the entire bottom of the pan.
 Cover again with a towel and allow the dough to rise once more for about an hour.

 Bake in a hot (200C/400F) oven for about 30-45 minutes.
 The dough should puff up but don’t allow the top to brown too much.
 To make sure it is cooked through, slip a small knife into it to see if it comes out clean and the dough feels ‘dry’.
 If in doubt, you can try a piece—the texture should be a bit chewy but not at all ‘doughy’—and put it back in the oven for a few more minutes.
-Allow the pizza to cool before eating–slightly warm or at room temperature, it’s delicious!
+Allow the pizza to cool before eating; slightly warm or at room temperature, it’s delicious!